Back to Posts

 According to IBM’s 2024 Cybersecurity Report, 43% of breaches involving biometric systems are directly linked to presentation and injection attacks.
 This alarming figure highlights not only the growing complexity of fraud tactics, but also the urgent need to strengthen authentication mechanisms.

-Here are three real-world cases that illustrate how identity fraud is evolving across different contexts:
+Here are six real-life cases illustrating how identity fraud evolves in different contexts:

 A fraudster’s treasure trove: 533 million Facebook identities leaked